apiel/glueJs/README.md

 Jquery library to bind data together.

 As you could do with AngularJs and other JS framework, this little jQuery plugin is build to manipulate data.
-The plugin will analyse the view (dom) and build a JS object out of it.
+The plugin will analyse the dom view and build a JS object out of it.
 Then you will be able manipulate the data and populate it to the differente place of your view.

 ## Balise attributes